a-r-d/a-r-d.github.io/_posts/2025-06-17-stop-blackpilling-stop-dooming-forget-p-doom-and-learn-to-love-building-gpt-wrappers.markdown

 If you build nothing and give up all power you ensure that you have no control over the outcomes of our possible futures.

-## Just relax and built GPT wrappers
+## Just relax and build GPT wrappers

 LLMs are such a generally useful new paradigm in the capabilities of computers you need to stop and rethink what you can do.